- Qualifications: BMus (Hons) in Performance Voice - Victoria University of Wellington

 - Styles: Paloma teaches singers who sing opera/classical music, musical theatre, choral music, folk music, jazz, their own songwriting, indie music, pop and rock.

-- Suitability: Paloma teaches both male and female singers over the age of twelve years.
+- Suitability: Paloma teaches both male and female singers from the ages of 12-99 but occasionally takes younger pupils that are especially keen.

 Paloma has performed leading roles in operas and operettas in both New Zealand and the UK.
 She has extensive performance experience, having performed solo to audiences of over 100,000, recorded for radio and television, performed pre-match entertainment for international rugby matches and performed solo with world-class orchestras, choirs and even a dixie band!
 Although specialising in opera, Paloma enjoys a wide variety of music and enjoys sharing that love of music with her pupils.